Wearable Technologies for Monitoring Upper Extremity Functions During Daily Life in Neurologically Impaired Individuals

 \section{State of the Art}

 The included studies underwent a data extraction process to identify key domains for categorizing the literature in this research field.
-These domains were 1) the specific neurological impairments studied for monitoring the UE functions (\textit{application}); 2) the \textit{hardware} employed for UE function monitoring ; 3) the \textit{data processing} techniques utilized to extract valuable measures from raw out-of-clinic data; and 4) the \textit{study protocols} implemented for recording individuals with neurological impairments at home.
-In the subsequent sections, we will delve into each of these four domains.
-Table \ref{table_sota} details these studies and their main characteristics.
+These domains were 1) the specific neurological impairments studied for monitoring the UE functions (\textit{application}); 2) the \textit{hardware} employed for UE function monitoring ; 3) the \textit{study protocols} implemented for recording individuals with neurological impairments at home; 4) the \textit{data processing} techniques utilized to extract valuable measures to quantify UE performance from raw out-of-clinic data; 5) \textit{comparison} and analysis between clinical evaluations and at-home or community-based evaluations.
+In the subsequent sections, we will delve into each of these five domains.
+Table \ref{table_sota} and Table \ref{table_measures} detail these studies and their main characteristics.